Julie Nicolaes: Career

 Nicolaes started BMX racing at the age of eight and switched seven years later to Track cycling after attending initiation lessons organised by Cycling Vlaanderen.
 National success came quickly: in December 2019, she became Belgian keirin, sprint and 500 m time trial youth champion.
 And at the age of 18, she won the national track titles in the sprint, keirin and 500 m time trial at the Belgium championships for juniors.

-In July of 2022, she won her first international championship medals at the 2022 UEC European Track Championships (under-23 & junior) in Anadia, Portugal winning the silver in the junior's 500 m time trial and the bronze in the junior's sprint.
+In July 2022, she won her first international championship medals at the 2022 UEC European Track Championships (under-23 & junior) in Anadia, Portugal winning the silver in the junior's 500 m time trial and the bronze in the junior's sprint.
 A month later, she followed that up with bronze medals at the 2022 UCI Junior Track Cycling World Championships in Tel Aviv, Israel in the 500 m time trial and sprint.

-A year later, in July of 2023, she won another silver at the 2023 UEC European Track Championships (under-23 & junior) in Anadia, Portugal finishing runner-up in the under-23 500 m time trial.
+A year later, in July 2023, she won another silver at the 2023 UEC European Track Championships (under-23 & junior) in Anadia, Portugal finishing runner-up in the under-23 500 m time trial.
 At the end of that year, she won her first national title for elite rider, winning the 500 m time trial.

 In July 2024 Belgian Cycling selected Nicolaes for the 2024 Summer Olympics in Paris, France as Belgium sent for the first time ever two female riders to the Olympic sprint tournament.
 At the Olympics, she finished joint 19th in the women's keirin and 24th in the women's sprint.